DarrenCoppinger/milestone-project-3/README.md

 - Clicking the "Delete" button will permenantly remove the song document from the database and the catalogue.
 - Clicking the "Like" or "Dislike" buttons will increase the number of likes or dislikes that a song has and a toast message will confirm that this has been completed.
 However, the number displayed does not update until the page is reloaded.
 This issue is due to time constaints working on the project and a feature left to implement in the next development sprint will be to use ajax to allow the numbers to increase on the information panel without the page reloading.

-#### Add Song / Edit Song Page / Add Genre / Edit Genre
+#### Add Track / Edit Track
-The Add Song/ Edit Song pages include input fields for all of the required fields in the song document in the database.
+The Add Track/ Edit Track pages include input fields for all of the required fields in the song document in the database.
 The Much of this work was inspired by the validation done on this previous code institute [project](https://github.com/Code-Institute-Submissions/dhamma1991-milestone-project-3).

 Each of field must be populated with it data for the form to be submitted.
 The "Song Name" and "Artist Name" fields must be text below a stated character length which appears underneath the input field.
 The "Year" field must be 4 numbers long with the first number being either 1 or 2.